JaCrowe/proceduralJerome/readme.md

 # proceduralJerome

 ## _WARNING_ If you came here for clean, properly architected code you've come to the WRONG place.
-You could consider this project physiotherapy for Jerome's atrophied c++/openGL muscles.

 ### Build Instructions